microsoft/aed-blockchain-learn-content/ethereum-networks/includes/4-prepare-for-mainnet.md

 ## [Verify source code](https://docs.openzeppelin.com/learn/preparing-for-mainnet#verify-source-code)

-Before deployming to mainnet, the smart contract source code should be verified by submitting the Solidity code to a third-party.
+Before deploying to mainnet, the smart contract source code should be verified by submitting the Solidity code to a third-party.
 Public services, which as [Etherscan](https://etherscan.io/verifyContract), will compile it and verify that it matches the deployed assembly.
 This allows any user to view your contract code in a block explorer, and know that it corresponds to the assembly actually running at that address.

 Steps for Verifying and Publishing your Solidity Source Code:

 - Enter Contract Source Code.
-- If the Bytecode generated matches the existing Creation Address Bytecode, the contract is then Verified.
+- If the Bytecode generated matches the existing Creation Address Bytecode, the contract is then verified.
 - Contract Source Code is published and publicly verifiable by anyone.

 ## [Manage keys securely](https://docs.openzeppelin.com/learn/preparing-for-mainnet#key-management)